Bad Kitty (book series): Reception

 The series was met with mostly positive reviews.
 Lynn Beckwith at Bookpage.com describes Kitty as "a joyfully silly portrait of a picky eater with attitude", and that Bruel's illustrations are bold and humorous.
+The series also won a Wyoming Buckaroo Book Award.

 In 2020, the Bad Kitty series was named the 37th most banned and challenged book in the United States between 2010 and 2019, according to the American Library Association.
+Bad Kitty for President, in particular, attracted controversy for its usage of a grawlix as a stand-in for swear words.